hashgraph/hedera-sdk-java/README.md

 $> mvn install
 ```

-Note that the `.proto` files are compiled with Maven, so the project may initially look full of errors, this is normal.

 If there are still some project issues, try a Maven project update and project clean followed by a Maven install.

 ### Errors and solutions